Approved Dental Technology Programs in Canada

 RENEWAL OF REGISTRATION

-Registrants receive their renewal notices, by email or regular mail in late January.
+Registrants receive their renewal notices by email (regular mail if email is unavailable) in late January.
 For complete information about renewal fees, please refer to Bylaws, section 35.

 RE-INSTATEMENT OF REGISTRATION